 Think about your daily habits.
 Two things you do are get up in the morning and eat meals.
 No one tells you to do it because it’s automatic.

 That’s what selling gift baskets must be – a daily automatic habit.
-To be successful, you must make time to sell.
+Get marketing tips and ideas from this article.
+Here’s the bottom line: to be successful, you must make time to sell.

-Which one of these reasons is your problem?
+Which of these five reasons why no one buys your gift baskets is the main problem?
 If you don’t talk with me in the next few days to get an easy solution, how will you fix it?